 - Flip your head upside down and run your hands through your hair to break up the wave using a texture cream.
 My favorite is Creme Contour from Bumble and Bumble.

 - Use a texture spray for fullness and hold at the root.
-I use Bumble and Bumble dryspun finish.
+I use Bumble and Bumble Dryspun Texture Spray.

 - Spray lightly with hairspray—too much will weigh the hair down.

 - To keep this look for as long as possible, make sure you don’t take shortcuts in the styling process and don’t overload your hair with too much product.
-Most of my clients get 2-4 days out of a style like this.
+Most of my clients get two to four days out of a style like this.

 CHI Global Artist